 Eye allergies often cause the white of your eye or inner eyelid to become red and inflamed.
 You may also notice a clear, watery discharge from your eyes.
-This is sometimes referred to as "allergic conjunctivitis."
+This is sometimes referred to as allergic conjunctivitis.

-Patients with allergies often experience a range of uncomfortable sensations, such as itchy eyes or a burning feeling.
+Patients with eye allergies often experience a range of uncomfortable sensations, such as itchy eyes or a burning feeling.

 "Wicker Park Eye Center helped me immensely during my short stay in Chicago!
 I lost my contacts and didn't have glasses, and needed to drive 100 miles back home, and Tania from Wicker Park Eye Center was so kind and patient.
 Thank you again for all the help!"- J.M. / Google / Jun 19, 2021

 "Pleasant visit, short waiting."- D.C. / Google / Jun 10, 2021

 "I had eye surgery and all went well.
 The Staff did a Job."- J.R. / Google / Jun 10, 2021

 "Dr Tepper is a great doctor."- J.L. / Facebook / May 17, 2021